 Measuring 12 to 13 1/2 inches in length.
 The crest, back, and breast are blackish.
 The belly, wings and tail are deep blue.
 This birds call is a loud Shaack!
 Shaack!
 Shaack!
 May also mimic the screams of hawks.

 The habitat of this bird is coniferous forests consisting of pine and oak woods.
 Small groves and stands of mixed oak and redwood make up this birds home in northern California.
-Pairs are monogamous will stay all year together on their breeding territory.

 The nest is a sturdy cup of sticks and twigs lined with small roots, fibers and mud.
 Located 8 to 16 feet above ground, on a branch or in a crotch of a conifer.